Ph.D. Business Administration (Management) Student Handbook

 Students that need financial support to facilitate their research should submit a well-developed research proposal to the Graduate Director for funding consideration by a graduate faculty committee.
 The proposal should outline the theory, hypotheses, research methods, budget and IRB approval if required.
 Proposals should be submitted early in the summer for consideration and if approved funding will be available to facilitate data collection over the summer months.
 Funding requests up to $1000 will be considered and partial funding may be awarded.

-A single comprehensive exam committee (for all students taking the exam) will be appointed by the Graduate Director.
+A comprehensive exam committee consisting of three management faculty members will be chosen by the student and approved by the Graduate Director.
 The comprehensive exam committee is expected to have at least one meeting with exam candidates prior to the exam.
-The purpose of the meeting is to provide reasonable clarification to students regarding exam process and content boundaries.
+The purpose of the meeting is to provide reasonable clarification to students regarding the exam process and content boundaries.
 In general, the comprehensive exam is a field exam that is intended to assess and certify competence in the domain of management, with specific concentrations depending, in part, on the student.

 The comprehensive exam will consist of three sets of questions:

 - One set of questions in a core area of the student’s choosing.
-The core areas the student can choose from include organizational behavior, strategy, entrepreneurship, and decision making/behavioral game theory.
+The core areas the student can choose from include human resources, organizational behavior, strategy, entrepreneurship, leadership, and decision making/behavioral game theory.